 - Practice panning.
 Smooth panning with correctly chosen shutter speed will give the results most photographers yearn for (Panning).

-(One magpie sharing its food with another magpie – activities like these are intriguing.
+(One Black-headed Jay sharing its food with another one – activities like these are intriguing.
 Instead of photographing birds sitting on a perch, this is what bird photographers should be aiming at.

 Tips for excelling in bird photography –